-You can also pay for Invisalign directly from an FSA or HSA account if you have one.
+You can also pay for Invisalign directly from an FSA or HSA if you have one.
 Consult your dentist or orthodontist to see how they handle these payments.

 Search for Sales and Discounts

 Universities with dental schools will also offer discounts if you don’t mind a student or resident administering your Invisalign treatment.
-These individuals are qualified and overseen by professors and experienced dental professionals, so you can be assured you’re receiving quality care.
+These individuals are qualified and overseen by professors and experienced dental professionals, so you can be sure you’re receiving quality care.